-Nodular melanoma is an especially dangerous form of melanoma.
+Nodular melanoma is an especially rare type of skin cancer that is almost fatal.
 It appears as a new small round lump.
 It may be pink, red, black or brown in colour.
 It grows very quickly and can become life threatening in six to eight weeks.

 Squamous cell carcinoma is the second most common skin cancer and can grow quickly within a few weeks or months.
 It accounts for about 30% of non-melanoma skin cancers.
 It is not as dangerous as melanoma but can spread to other parts of the body if not treated.
 It usually appears where the skin is exposed to the sun – head, ears, lips, neck, arms and legs.
 SCC on lips and ears are the most dangerous in terms of spreading.
 It usually appears as a thick red scaly spot that doesn’t heal.

-ost common skin cancer and accounts for about 70% of non-melanoma skin cancers. it is also the least dangerous.
+The most common skin cancer accounts for about 70% of non-melanoma skin cancers.
+It is also the least dangerous.
 It usually appears as a lump or scaly area, originating in the top layer of the skin.
 It grows slowly.
-It could be red, pale or pearly coloured and is usually found on face, nose, ears, neck, shoulders and back, however it could appear anywhere on the body.
+It could be red, pale or pearly coloured and is usually found on the face, nose, ears, neck, shoulders and back, however it could appear anywhere on the body.
 Sometimes it ulcerates or presents as a sore that doesn’t heal properly.
 Usually it can be easily treatable.